 - Sold another three professional short stories (to Beneath Ceaseless Skies, Mind Candy, and Diabolical Plots), but those won’t be out until 2018.

 - Served as the Assistant Editor of Escape Pod since May 2017.
 In this role, I decide which stories to pass up to our illustrious Co-Editors, write ≥ 80% of the personal rejection letters2, and recruit & manage our amazing team of Associate Editors (first readers).
+I’ve also increased our editorial transparency to our process, with a writeup of our pipeline and rejection letters here.

 - Published nonfiction pieces about neuroscience in Clarkesworld, the File 770 blog, and Baen.com.
 I later expanded the Clarkesworld one into a solo presentation at the 2017 Nebula conference.